 John relates that Jesus was brought before Pilate the morning after He had eaten the Passover with His disciples.
 But when the religious leaders of the Jews brought Jesus to Pilate, they had not yet eaten their Passover.
-They did not enter into Pilate's judgment hall because they wanted to remain ceremonially clean in order to eat their Passover at the time they were accustomed to observing it.
+They did not enter into Pilate's judgment hall because they wanted to remain ceremonially clean in order to conduct the temple sacrifice of the Passover lamb and to east their traditional Passover at the time they were accustomed to observing it.
 Apparently, this type of defilement would have extended beyond the end of the day.
 Otherwise they could have been cleansed by sunset and, after bathing, could have eaten their Passover.

 John shows that the Passover they were preparing to eat was recognized as the official observance of the Jews: "(Now it was the preparation of the Passover, and about the sixth hour [6 AM]).
 And he [Pilate] said to the Jews, 'Behold your King!'
 But they cried aloud, 'Away, away with Him!
-Crucify Him!' " (John 19:14-15).
+Crucify Him!'"
+(John 19:14-15).